tiagoh/MCW-ML-Ops-1Day/Hands-on lab/HOL step-by step - MLOps.md

     d.
 Name: `description` Value: `"Compliance Classifier Web Service"` *Note the double quotes around description value*.

     >**Note**:
-    >- Keep the scope for the variables to `Deploy & Test` stage.
+    >- Keep the scope for the variables to `Deploy and Test` stage.
     >- The name of the Azure region should be the same one that was used to create Azure Machine Learning workspace earlier on.

       ![Add four pipeline variables as name value pairs and save.](media/devops-release-pipeline-08.png 'Add Pipeline Variables')

-### Task 4: Setup Agent Pool for Deploy & Test stage
+### Task 4: Setup Agent Pool for Deploy and Test stage

 1. Open the **Tasks** tab.